Moderately increased albuminuria (microalbuminuria) in type 2 diabetes mellitus

 - Section Editor — Glomerular Diseases

 - The David Geffen School of Medicine at UCLA

 - Harvard Medical School

 INTRODUCTION AND DEFINITIONS

 Increased urinary protein excretion may be an early clinical manifestation of diabetic nephropathy [1-6].
 However, when assessing protein excretion, the urine dipstick is a relatively insensitive marker for initial increases in protein excretion, not becoming positive until protein excretion exceeds 300 to 500 mg/day (upper limit of normal less than 150 mg/day, with most individuals excreting less than 100 mg/day).

 Using a specific assay for albumin is a more sensitive technique.
-The normal rate of albumin excretion is less than 30 mg/day (20 mcg/min); persistent albumin excretion between 30 and 300 mg/day (20 to 200 mcg/min) is called moderately increased albuminuria (the new terminology for what was formerly called "microalbuminuria") and, in patients with diabetes (particularly type 1 diabetes), may be indicative of early diabetic nephropathy, unless there is some coexistent renal disease.
+The normal rate of albumin excretion is less than 30 mg/day (20 mcg/min); persistent albumin excretion between 30 and 300 mg/day (20 to 200 mcg/min) is called moderately increased albuminuria (the new terminology for what was formerly called "microalbuminuria") .
 Albumin excretion above 300 mg/day (200 mcg/min) is considered to represent severely increased albuminuria (the new terminology for what was formerly called "macroalbuminuria" , and which is also called overt proteinuria, clinical renal disease, or dipstick positive proteinuria) .